 Decorate for Fall.
 You don’t have to buy themed decor to decorate for Fall.
-Bring the season indoors with seasonal colored throw pillows, warm scented candles, and heavier textured blankets.
+Bring the season indoors with seasonal colored throw pillows, warm scented candles, and heavier blankets and lots of rich texture.

 Have fun in the kitchen.
 When I think of Autumn, I picture a pie cooling in a window.
-(Even though I’ve never experienced it in my life.)
+(Even though I’ve never experienced it.)
 Even so, the cooler air invites us to experiment in the kitchen or cook our favorite family recipes for soups and chili.

 Declutter.
 Okay, so this one might not sound fun, but as the falling leaves remind us, it’s a good time of year for letting go.
 Go through your home and get rid of what’s no longer serving you so you can make room for the abundance of the season ahead.

-Whether you make it a date or a family activity, there are several ways to enjoy the cooler air and splendid colors of the season.
+Whether you make it a date with friends, your partner, or a family activity, there are several ways to get outdoors and enjoy the cooler air and splendid colors of the season.

 Go on a fall foliage tour, also known as leaf peeping.
+Leaf peeping has to be one of the most popular Fall activities, along apple picking.
 Google fall foliage tours in your area or state to find places to go.
 Unless of course, you live where you can see it just by opening your door.
 Apparently New England offers Fall Foliage Train Tours.
 That sounds like a lot of fun!
 For my fellow Texans, here are 8 Best Texas Parks to Visit for Fall Foliage.
 Timing is key in Texas with our super short Autumns.